openstack-archive/surveil/doc/source/webui/configuration/layout_configuration.rst

 Layout configuration
 --------------------
-The layout configuration is a ``JSON`` file containing the configuration of every pages. in a particular page the format look like this:
+The layout configuration is a ``JSON`` file containing the configuration of every page.

+For example, the following page would be available at: /#/view?view=myPageUrl.

 .. code-block:: javascript